atabak/mssql/README.md

 **fuelphp mssql driver for Sql Server   2016+**
-fuelphp sqlserver driver not work for me. so i wrote my own driver.
+fuelphp sqlserver driver not work for me. so i wrote my own driver by fuelphp mysql driver.
+it is not so good, but work.
+if yiu use it, please give me feedback.
 just copy file to **core/classes/database**
 add file path to add file path to **core/bootstrap.php**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fuel\\Core\\Database_Mssql_Connection' => COREPATH.'classes/database/mssql/connection.php',